briankoser/sfc-listeners-guide/episodes/0024-the-sci-fi-feud.md

 # Main Topic
-Ben and Matt declare victory in The Sci-Fi Feud
+Ben and Matt declare victory in The Sci-Fi Feud against The Sci-Fi Diner

 Skip Crust betrays the SFC